-The best things to do in Vang Vieng Laos
+The Most Beautiful Things to do in Vang Vieng, Laos

 This post is about the best things to do in Vang Vieng in Laos.
 But the first question is whether Vang Vieng is still worth a visit?
 Vang Vieng is a village in Southern Laos with a fierce reputation.

 Once a small laidback rural community where you could experience the authentic Laotian village life.
 Now a party town overruled by cheap and obnoxious backpackers tubing along the Nam Song river.

 Things got so bad that all the drinking and drugs even led to a few deaths of intoxicated travelers drowning in the river.
 In 2012 authorities put a stop to the tubing in Vang Vieng.
 The bars with their dangerous zip wires and slides that were serving buckets of alcohol and drugs had to close down.

 I had a love-hate relationship with Vang Vieng.
 The scenery is beautiful with the paddy fields and Karst mountains and there are plenty of things to do in Vang Vieng.
 But there is no denying that tourism had a very negative impact on this traditional rural community.